iCLOTS/documentation/docs/source/getting_started.rst

 Downloading and opening iCLOTS in Windows OS
 ---------------------------------------------

+| On Windows OS, users click the .exe distribution file available `on our software page <https://github.com/iCLOTS/iCLOTS/releases/>`_ to download, then click again to start the software.

 | iCLOTS .exe file has been developed on Windows version 11, but has been tested on other Windows versions, including Windows version 10.